YahooArchive/express-state/README.md

 **Note:** A `TypeError` will be thrown if a native built-in function is being serialized, like the `Number` constructor.
-Native built-ins should be called in wrapper functions, and the wrapper function can be serialized.
+Native built-ins should be called in wrapper functions, which can be serialized.

 ### Embedding Data in HTML with Templates

-To pass along the exposed configuration and state data to the client-side JavaScript code it needs to be embedded in the app's HTML pages inside a `<script>` element.
+To pass along the exposed configuration and state data to the client-side JavaScript code, it needs to be embedded in a `<script>` element of the app's HTML pages.

 In Express, `res.render()` is used to render a view/template and send the response to the client.
-When rendering, Express sets up a context which is an object resulting from merging `app.locals` with `res.locals`.
+When rendering, Express sets up a context, which is an object resulting from merging `app.locals` with `res.locals`.
 This means the special __`state`__ object is available to the views/templates.